joshbegley/nyt-latest/README.md

 https://www.nytimes.com/es/2026/08/18/espanol/opinion/silicon-valley-guerra-pentagono.html

 **The Spaghett Is Baltimore’s Gift to the World**\
-`How the bright-red beer cocktail went from a Charm City special to become a worldwide phenomenon.`\
+`How the bright-red beer cocktail went from a Charm City special to a worldwide phenomenon.`\
 https://www.nytimes.com/2026/08/18/dining/spaghett-baltimore.html

 **Primary Election Results in Alaska, Arkansas, California, Florida, Pennsylvania and Wyoming: Aug.
 18, 2026**\